All Episodes

 It's more insecure than ever.

-It's it's it's as dysfunctional as ever.
+It's as dysfunctional as ever.

-It's a Washington examiner story.
+It's a Washington Examiner story.

-They basically I think we talked about it last week.
+I think we talked about it last week.

 Which is what they do on the left.

-They just things like that's fixed.
+They just, things like, it's fixed.

 It's your problem for not working.

-You prove that it isn't working, and that kind of thing.
+You prove that it isn't working and that kind of thing.

 Quick time out.